 Water balance/stormwater retention was addressed in the initial/prior development of the site, utilizing LID, as per the Stormwater Management Report by IBI Group of December 7, 2011.
 That report identified, as per Section 4.3 therein, the infiltration facilities that were installed in the Site.
 The infiltration facilities were the 'D-Raintank' system by EMCO.
-They were installed so as to provide stormwater retention of 30mm-rainfall over their respective catchment areas, based-on providing an annual stormwater retention of 300mm.
-These stormwater facilities are summarized as follows:
+They were installed so as to provide stormwater retention of 30mm-rainfall over their respective catchment areas, based-on providing an annual stormwater retention of 300mm (which equates-to an annual water balance volume of 6,660m3 retention).